Wilhelm-Lee/Compound/README.md

   complex systems by abstracting common tasks such as generic container management, string manipulation, and programmatically generated C code.

-  > To know more about generative source code licensing notice, see [Important Notice Regarding Generated Code](#important-notice-regarding-generated-code)
+  > To know more about generative source code licensing notices, see [Important Notice Regarding Generated Code](#important-notice-regarding-generated-code)

   Compound addresses the fragility of manual memory management in C through a built-in memory pool and recycler system, while maintaining performance and